sphinx-doc/sphinx/doc/config.rst

 -----------------------

-These options influence HTML as well as HTML Help output, and other builders that use Sphinx' HTMLWriter class.
+These options influence HTML as well as HTML Help output, and other builders that use Sphinx's HTMLWriter class.

 .. confval:: html_theme